brandonartner/cryptographic-voting-sim/README.md

 # SecretSharingProject
-Project to implement a secret sharing thing.
+Project to implement a secret sharing application.

+Currently does not always output correctly.